ktully/eternity-keeper/README.md

 # Converting Windows Store save files to Steam/GoG
 Saves from the Windows Store/GamePass game build cannot be loaded by Steam or GoG game builds.

-This 0.4 alpha project release includes initial code by ktully allowing you to generate Steam/GoG compatible saves from Windows saves.
+This alpha release includes initial code by ktully allowing you to generate Steam/GoG compatible saves from Windows saves.

 1. Run Eternity Keeper as Normal
 1. Close the settings dialog if it appears